-Pursuing his interest he enrolled in electrical engineering at the University of Bangalore and through post-graduate studies at IIT Madras and the University of Western Australia gained wide exposure to microelectronics, an area where he has been research active for more than 30 years and published about 150 papers in peer reviewed international journals and conferences.
+Pursuing his interest, he enrolled in electrical engineering at the University of Bangalore and through post-graduate studies at IIT Madras and the University of Western Australia gained wide exposure to microelectronics, an area where he has been research active for more than 30 years.
+He has published over 150 papers in peer reviewed international journals and conferences.

 Professor Prasad’s work focuses on the development and reliability of novel interconnects in conventional and three-dimensional integrated circuits.
 He has worked extensively on the technology development and characterisation of a variety of silicon and compound semiconductor devices including materials such as Mercury Cadmium Telluride (MCT) for applications in night vision systems.